LoKI: Low-damage Knowledge Implanting of Large Language Models: Implementation of LoKI Linear

 \section{Implementation of LoKI Linear}

 We provide the PyTorch implementation code for LoKI Linear, and readers can access the complete project code on our public GitHub repository.
 Based on this implementation, we performed all the LoKI-based model training in the paper.
-Our code has been validated for use with Llama-Factory\footnote{URL omitted for double-blind review.} and supports integration with LoRA.
+Our code has been validated for use with Llama-Factory and supports integration with LoRA.